Mikescher/firefox-sync-client/README.md

 You can get an overview of all commands by invoking `ffsclient --help` and a command-specific help with `ffsclient {command} --help`

-For some collections (like `bookmarks`, `passwords`, `forms`, `history`) are specific subcommands available.
+For some collections (like `bookmarks`, `passwords`, `forms`, `history`, `tabs`) are specific subcommands available.
-For example you can list your bookmarks with `ffsclient bookmarks list`, this is preferable to the general `ffsclient list {collection}` call, because the bookmark-data in the records gets directly parsed and properly displayed.
+For example, you can list your bookmarks with `ffsclient bookmarks list`, this is preferable to the general `ffsclient list {collection}` call, because the bookmark-data in the records gets directly parsed and properly displayed.

 Example
 =======